 Green Roof in Mérida

 One of the things it wanders to is green roofs.
 I know that Mérida suffers from the heat-island effect.
-Most cities do, but Mérida is especially vulnerable just because it's already so hot there.
-Maybe other reasons too, but I'm not going to blather about that.
+Most cities do, but Mérida is especially vulnerable just because it's already a furnace in the summers.

-If you don't know what the heat-island effect is I won't go too in depth explaining it because there are resources on the internet that can do a better job.
-The simplest explanation, it's when trees and greenery that can soak up or block the heat from the sun are taken away and replaced with concrete and blacktop which heats up in the sun and radiates that heat back out.
+I won't bore you with an in-depth explanation of the heat-island effect, there are resources on the internet that can do a better job.
+The simplest explanation, it's when trees and greenery that can soak up or block the rays from the sun are taken away and replaced with concrete and blacktop which heats up in the and radiates that heat back out.
 Causing areas (usually cities) to be hotter than the surrounding countryside.

 Our lot right now is all trees and grass.
 Like a mini-park walled up in the city.
 It worries me to build a house which would be tearing up that grass and replacing it with more concrete.

 Our hope is to not have to remove any trees, so we should be good there.
 Any trees that do have to be taken down (and there are a few that simply don't look healthy) will be replaced.